 My point (as much as there is one), is that many cyclists tend to think of themselves as specific kinds of riders.
 Mountain Bikers, Road Racers, Tourers, DHers; Singlespeeders, Fixed-gear riders; and they willingly exclude themselves from not just another kind of riding but an expanded way to view life.
 Sounds grandiose, I know.
 But try it!
 Get an old three-speed at a garage sale and take the scenic route to work.
 Wear regular clothes and take an hour to go eight miles.
 Ride a road bike on a dirt road (trust me, the bike can handle it).
 There's a world of experiences bikes can help take you to, once you stop thinking about needing the "right" equipment for exactly the "right" type of riding.

 I hopped on my KHS Winner, recently acquired from Sethanol and converted to a fixed-gear.
 I rode at a leisurely pace, maybe 15 mph on a combination of dirt and paved roads.
 My route took me along the Gallatin River, where I stopped for lunch.
-I saw tons of cows, had robins fly alongside me, heard woodpeckers, and saw some ospreys.
-All this, even if I had noticed, would be diminished had I been on my road bike, or even if I had been riding with another person.

 I've been in the process of Anglicizing my bike, with its 32mm tires, 3-speed-esque handlebars, and full fenders.
 Its current gearing (42x17) allows me to climb pretty much all hills around here but does not hold my top speed down too much; nice on long gradual downhills.